This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

 doors.
 Before entering the room ask the hospital staff about visiting restrictions and any protective requirements for

-the patient, staff, or visitors.
+the patient, staff or visitors.

 - Some medical equipment and items may require special handling during and after use, for example,

-sterilized or disinfected for future use.
+disinfected for future use.

-- Ask your health care provider about proper use and disposal of gloves, gowns, masks, medical equipment,
+- Ask your health care provider about proper use and disposal of gloves, gowns, masks, medical equipment

-The patient’s surroundings should be kept clean.
+become soiled.
+The patient's surroundings should be kept clean.

 - Tell your health care provider if you show signs of a possible infection, like a fever, chills, pain,

-redness, swelling, a discharge, or other symptoms.
+redness, swelling, a discharge or other symptoms.

-- If you are diabetic you have a higher risk of developing an infection.
+- If you are diabetic, you have a higher risk of developing an infection.
 Be careful about controlling

 your blood sugar and especially talk with your health care provider about your diabetic care needs if you have surgery,

-need wound care, will be bedridden, or other situations that might lead to infection.
+need wound care, will be bedridden or other situations that might lead to infection.

 - If you are given antibiotics for an infection, use all the medication until it is finished.
 Even if you